-Conference Theme: Peace Follows War: Geosciences, Territorial Impacts And Post-conflict Reconstruction
+Peace Follows War: Geosciences, Territorial Impacts and Post-Conflict Reconstruction

-The Conference will be held between Monday 24 June and Friday 28 June 2019, at the University of Padova in northern Italy.
-The Conference is being organised on behalf of the IAMG by the Department of Historical and Geographic Sciences and the Ancient World (DiSSGeA) and the Italian Society of Military Geography and Geology (SIGGMI).
+The Conference was held from Monday 24 to Friday 28 June 2019, at the University of Padova in northern Italy.
+The 13th Conference was being organised on behalf of the IAMG by the Department of Historical and Geographic Sciences and the Ancient World (DiSSGeA) and the Italian Society of Military Geography and Geology (SIGGMI).

 The University of Padova is located in north-eastern Italy, 20 minutes from Venice.
 It is close to the beaches of the Adriatic Sea and to the Dolomites, one of the most scenic regions of the Alps.
-Conference delegates and accompanying guests have easy access to the historic cities of northern and central Italy such as Milan, Verona, Bologna, Florence and Rome (ranging from 30 minutes to 3 hours train journey) with their many artistic treasures.
-The recommended port of arrival is the International Airport Marco Polo in Venice.
+Conference delegates and accompanying guests have easy access the historic cities of northern and central Italy such as Milan, Verona, Bologna, Florence and Rome (ranging from 30 minutes to 3 hours train journey) with their many artistic treasures.

-- Sunday 23 June – Icebreaker: 1800 – 2000hrs at the Geographical Section of the DiSSGeA Department (Wollemborg Palace).
+- Arrivals Day – Sunday 23 June – Icebreaker: 1800 – 2000hrs at the Geographical Section of the DiSSGeA Department (Wollemborg Palace).
 Geography Museum visit & wine tasting and cheese from the alpine battlefields.

-- Day 3 – Wednesday 26 June – Mid-conference excursion – Venice fortifications: the Naval Arsenal and WW1 forts.
-Transfer by bus or train to Venice.
+- Day 3 – Wednesday 26 June – Mid-conference excursion – Venice islands and fortifications.
+Transfer by bus to Venice.
 Visit of Forte Marghera.
-Provisionally, a boat tour in the lagoon with lunch on a lagoon island.
-Visit to the Naval Arsenal of Venice.
-Free evening in San Marco Square and return to Padova by group bus or independently by train (30 minutes).
+Boat tour in the lagoon with lunch on a lagoon island.
+Visit to the Naval Museum, San Mark Square and S. Andrea fort.
+Return to Padova by group bus.

 The following themes have been identified as being of significant interest.
 Other topics may be considered upon receipt of abstract.
-This list will be updated in the next circular and potential attendees are encouraged to contact the organisers with thoughts on additional themes.
+Potential attendees are encouraged to contact the organizers with thoughts on additional themes.

 - The Alpine operational environment